 Consider funding for a town public works department.

-5.12 Promote the use of special assessments or public facility impact fees, which would ensure that new and existing developments requiring improved or expanded town services or facilities pay their fair share of the municipal costs, especially transportation, education, recreation/open space and solid waste disposal.

-Finance open space and recreational facilities acquisition and improvement through impact fees or other sources as recommended in the Open Space Plan.
+5.12 Finance open space and recreational facilities acquisition and improvement through impact fees or other sources as recommended in the Open Space Plan.

-Investigate special assessments or impact fees as a means to raise revenue for phosphorous mitigation in lake watersheds.

-Investigate special assessments as a means to raise revenue for downtown improvements in Readfield Corner.

 5.13 Protect the town from future public costs by encouraging development in areas where public facilities, such as roads and natural resources, are adequate to service the development.